-You are responsible for notifying Ounce of Prevention Fund - Educare School within 10 days if you Change Providers, Stop Working or Change Jobs, Stop Attending School or Training, Change Family Size, Change Income, Change Address, Stop Receiving TANF, Have Maternity/Medical Leave, or Have Any Other Changes that may affect your eligibility.
-Failure to do so in a timely manner may result in pay back of overpayments (childcare subsidy you were not eligible to receive) and/or loss of child care benefits.
+You are responsible for notifying Start Early - Educare School within 10 days if you change providers, stop working or change jobs, stop attending school or training, change family size, change income, change address, stop receiving TANF, have maternity/medical leave, or have any other changes that may affect your eligibility.
+Failure to do so in a timely manner may result in payback of overpayments (childcare subsidy you were not eligible to receive) and/or loss of childcare benefits.
 Also, report these changes to your DHS local office caseworker if you are receiving other benefits from DHS.

-The Ounce of Prevention Fund - Educare School would like to remind and inform parents/guardians that we are required by the State of Illinois to report any suspected fraudulent information received by our agency in reference to applying for or re-determining child care cases.
-According to the Illinois Department of Human Services, Child Care Program Manual (07.05.01) "All cases of suspected intentional program violations must be referred to the Illinois Department of Human Services, Bureau of Child Care and Development, Program Integrity and Quality Assurance Unit for further investigation".
-In addition, if fraudulent information is provided by either deliberate omission and/or submission of false or misleading information, the Ounce of Prevention Fund - Educare School reserves the right to terminate your child/ren's enrollment in the program at any time.
+Start Early - Educare School would like to remind and inform parents/guardians that we are required by the State of Illinois to report any suspected fraudulent information received by our agency in reference to applying for or redetermining childcare cases.
+According to the Illinois Department of Human Services Child Care Program Manual (07.05.01), "All cases of suspected intentional program violations must be referred to the Illinois Department of Human Services, Bureau of Child Care and Development, Program Integrity and Quality Assurance Unit for further investigation."
+In addition, if fraudulent information is provided by either deliberate omission and/or submission of false or misleading information, Start Early - Educare School reserves the right to terminate your child/ ren's enrollment in the program at any time.

 If you are having challenges or have concerns regarding your eligibility, please speak with a representative from Eligibility and/or your Family Support Specialist.
 We are here to help you and to provide assistance to you at all times.

 Our goal is to make sure you understand the process and continue your child/ren's enrollment in our program.